ZigZag557/DarkRP-Addons/entities/stove/README.md

 ## Description
   With this addon, your cooks can create a stove, which other players can use to buy food from.

-  * Let your cooks place this entity in their town, set price per food and feed the town.
+  * Let your cooks place this entity in their shop, set price per food and feed the town.
   * Your cooks can buy food from their stove too for a defined price.